-Non-Employee Directors Four times annual cash retainer Chief Executive Officer Four times base salary Other Named Executive Officers Two times base salary
+Position Ownership Requirement Non-Employee Directors 4x annual cash retainer Chief Executive Officer 4x base salary Other Named Executive Officers 2x base salary

-^{} Annual cash retainer excludes any fees for serving as Lead Independent Director, chairing a committee or serving on a committee.
+Annual cash retainer excludes any fees for serving as Lead Independent Director, chairing a committee or serving on a committee.

-Each individual has five years from the later of the date of adoption of these guidelines or the date of appointment of the individual as a director or a named executive officer of our company to achieve the required ownership levels.
+Each individual has five years from the later of the date of adoption of these guidelines or the date of appointment of the individual as a director or a named executive officer of Paylocity to achieve the required ownership levels.
 We believe that these guidelines promote the alignment of the long-term interests of our named executive officers and members of our board of directors with our stockholders.
 Under our stock ownership guidelines, only shares owned outright count toward the satisfaction of the ownership guidelines.
-Subject to the phase in periods, the non-employee directors, chief executive officer and other named executive officers are currently compliant with the stock ownership guidelines.
+Subject to the phase in periods, the nonemployee directors, chief executive officer and other named executive officers are currently compliant with the stock ownership guidelines.